 wood, asphalt, or steel, for use in particular projects.

-- Civil Engineers prepare cost estimates for materials, equipment, or labor to determine
+- Civil Engineers prepare cost estimates for materials, equipment, or labor to

-a project's economic feasibility.
+determine a project's economic feasibility.

-- Civil Engineers use design software to plan and design transportation systems, hydraulic
+- Civil Engineers use design software to plan and design transportation systems,

-systems, and structures in line with industry and government standards.
+hydraulic systems, and structures in line with industry and government standards.

-- Civil Engineers perform or oversee surveying operations to establish building locations,
+- Civil Engineers perform or oversee surveying operations to establish building

-site layouts, reference points, grades, and elevations to guide construction.
+locations, site layouts, reference points, grades, and elevations to guide construction.

-- Civil Engineers manage the repair, maintenance, and replacement of public and private
+- Civil Engineers manage the repair, maintenance, and replacement of public and

 Civil engineers also must present their findings to the public on topics such as